At least 53 die in Russia shopping mall fire

 Video footage from inside the mall after the fire broke out showed a group of people in a smoke-filled staircase trying to smash a fire exit door, which was jammed.

+Russia’s Channel One television station reported that some people had jumped from upper windows of the mall to escape the flames.

-Russian state investigators said four people had been detained over the fire, including the owners and leasers of outlets inside the shopping mall.
+Russian state investigators said four people had been detained over the fire, including the owners and lessees of outlets inside the shopping mall.
 The Investigative Committee, which handles major crimes, said it was trying to bring in the mall’s principal owner for questioning.

+Russian President Vladimir Putin, elected to a new term last weekend, spoke by telephone with the governor of the Kemerovo region and with the head of the Emergencies Ministry.

+The Russian president “expressed his deep condolences to the relatives and loved ones of those who died,” the Kremlin said in a statement.

-Reporting by Maria Kiselyova; Writing by Christian Lowe; Editing by Larry King
+Reporting by Maria Kiselyova; Writing by Christian Lowe; Editing by Peter Graff